Bira/octopus-carnival/_drafts/lphr-scene-15.md

 between adventures, and I she will handle the rest.

 Our loot pile in this category totals a whopping $51250 and weights 43kg.
-The process of carting it around and selling it probably takes a couple of weeks, but we can sum up the results here.
+The process of carting it around to various fences and selling it probably takes a couple of weeks, but we can sum up the results here.
 Per the standard rules, that amount up there is the loot's nominal worth.
 Our heroes will be able to fence it for 40% of that value, or 50% if one of them can win a contest of Merchant vs. 15.
 Jania does win, so we're looking at $25625 for the lot.
-84 gold, 1 silver, 5 copper.
+64 gold, 1 silver, 5 copper.

 Next we have our "tools", items which have a game effect but are not what I'd consider "equipment".
 This includes consumables like potions and scrolls, as